- NPS score and engagement score

 Highlighted drivers of engagement

 Each engagement driver represents a different element of organisational psychology and has its own distinct set of questions.
-A full list of the drivers of engagement is available on the Drivers page within the Analysis section in the left menu.
+A full list of the drivers of engagement is available on the Drivers page within the Analysis section.

 After the close of each round, Peakon will determine the drivers that are strengths for a team, and will suggest drivers that could be improved.
 For selection criteria, see How priorities and strengths are calculated.